bksaiki/integer-herbie/README.md

 + Mixed integer/float functions from libm
 + Rewrite rules for these operators

-The best way to install this package is using the Racket package manager:
+Installation:

+1. Clone this repository, preferably into a folder called `integer-herbie`.
+2. If the folder name is `integer-herbie`, run `raco pkg install` within the folder.
-    raco pkg install integer-herbie
+   Otherwise, run `raco pkg install -n integer-herbie`.